kwleonov/financialtransactionswindget/README.md

   - test_filter_by_state() - *Testing the filtering of a list of dictionaries by a given state status.*
   - test_sort_by_date() - *Testing the sorting of the dictionary list by date in descending and ascending order.*
   - test_sort_by_incorrect_data - *Testing sort by incorrect date.*
+  - test_filter_by_description - *Testing filtering list of transactions by description with specific word.*
 - **tests/test_generators**
   - test_filter_by_currency() - *testing filtering transactions by currency.*
   - test_filter_by_KGS_currency() - *testing filtering by 'Kazakhstan some' have to return an empty list.*